aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 Before using JetBrains Rider you must follow the instructions above on installing the .NET Mock Lambda Test Tool.

 Configuring  Rider to use the .NET Mock Lambda Test Tool is a little different compared to Visual Studio.
 For Rider the executable target needs to be the entry assembly for the Test Tool and **not** the Global Tool executable.
-For .NET Core 3.1 the entry assembly is `Amazon.Lambda.TestTool.WebTester31.dll`.
+For .NET Core 3.1 and later versions, the entry assembly is `Amazon.Lambda.TestTool.BlazorTester.dll`.

-The path to the .NET Core 3.1 entry assembly is:
+The path to the .NET 6.0 entry assembly is:

 ```
-<home-directory>/.dotnet/tools/.store/amazon.lambda.testtool-3.1/<nuget-version>/amazon.lambda.testtool-3.1/<nuget-version>/tools/netcoreapp3.1/any/Amazon.Lambda.TestTool.WebTester31.dll
+<home-directory>/.dotnet/tools/.store/amazon.lambda.testtool-6.0/<nuget-version>/amazon.lambda.testtool-6.0/<nuget-version>/tools/net6.0/any/Amazon.Lambda.TestTool.BlazorTester.dll
 ```

 Remember when you update your version of the .NET Mock Lambda Test Tool to update the nuget versions numbers in this path string for your IDE's configuration.

-**Note**: if using the .NET Core Mock Lambda Test Tool **3.1** version **0.11.0**, you will need to use the BlazorTester DLL (`Amazon.Lambda.TestTool.BlazorTester.dll`) and set the `Exe path` to the full path of the BlazorTester DLL.
-This applies to .NET Core 3.1

 Follow the following steps to configure Rider
 * Select Run->Edit Configurations...
 * Push the `+` button to add a configuration and select `.NET Executable`
-* Set the `Exe path` field to the full path of `Amazon.Lambda.TestTool.WebTesterXX.dll` as described above
+* Set the `Exe path` field to the full path of `Amazon.Lambda.TestTool.BlazorTester.dll` as described above
 * Set the `Working directory` field to the .NET Core Lambda project root
 * Push OK